Paradoxxs/Gitbook/intelligence/intelligence.md

 ![](../.gitbook/assets/image.png)

 #### Collection management framework

-Datasheet that explain the source of informations, what we can expect from them, and the question they can help us answer.\
+Datasheet that explain the source of information's, what we can expect from them, and the question they can help us answer.\
-More importantently identify where you are missing sources of information.&#x20;
+More importantly identify if you are missing sources of information.&#x20;